 He might be an atrocious free throw shooter, but Andre Roberson made himself a lot of money throughout the season.
 He’s a first-team All-defensive player, even if he isn’t voted on it (we’ll find out in June).
 He is easily becoming one of the best defenders in the NBA.
 If he can develop any resemblance of an offensive game, like playoff Dre, this game could become one of the league’s better paid players.
 His value is already sky high, as some reports have him getting at least $88 million.
 Oklahoma City will most likely re-sign him, no matter the cost.

 This man should never be in a Thunder uniform ever again.
 Outside of his impeccable haircut, he provided nothing of real value for the Thunder.
 He had a decent moment in a single playoff game, but it was literally a five minute span where he wasn’t a complete waste of salary cap space.
 We can see why he wasn’t really pursued in the off-season.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!